Abbondanzo/PersonalWebsite/README.md

 # Personal Website
 The current entirety of my personal website (in progress/under construction).
-I have included everything relevant, but have ignored CSS/CSS maps.
-SCSS is fine enough.
+This site is built using [Vue](https://vuejs.org/) and [Webpack](https://webpack.github.io/).
+Since the current site-in-progress is more of an experiment than a working webpage, proper edits to this Readme will be added in the future.

 ## Compiling